 Availability: I don’t think you’ll find bloody mary shrimps that much available anywhere.
 Only a few shrimp breeders around the world have successfully bred it.
 However, there is no problem in trying to find one, right?

-Currently, Flip Aquatics is selling very high-grade Bloody Mary Shrimp on their site.
+Currently, Flip Aquatics is selling very high-grade Bloody Mary Shrimps on their site.
 They aren’t available all time.
 So, if you want some, ‘NOW’ is the right time to get them.

 Cost: Aquatic Arts sells each Bloody Mary at $7 to $7.5.
 The price may vary depending on which time of the year you are buying.